axibase/atsd/rule-engine/notifications/custom-github.md

 ## Overview

-The following example demonstrates how to add a comment to an existing issue at [GitHub](https://github.com/) using a [`CUSTOM`](custom.md) web notification in the ATSD rule engine.
+The following example demonstrates how to add a comment to an existing issue in [GitHub](https://github.com/) using a [`CUSTOM`](custom.md) web notification in the ATSD rule engine.

-The integration relies on the [GitHub API](https://developer.github.com/v3/issues/comments/#create-a-comment) `create-a-comment` method for adding a single comment to a specified issue.
+The integration relies on the [GitHub API](https://developer.github.com/v3/issues/comments/#create-a-comment) `create-a-comment` method.

 ## Configuration

-Create a new `CUSTOM` web notification from scratch or import the [template](resources/custom-github-notification.xml) used in this example.
+Create a new `CUSTOM` web notification or import the [template](resources/custom-github-notification.xml) used in this example.
 To import the XML template file, open the **Alerts > Web Notifications** page, select **Import** in the multi-action button located below the table and follow the prompts.

 To create a new notification, open the **Alerts > Web Notifications** page and click **Create**.